 Just to be safe, though, I might keep a copy of Spinoza’s Ethics on my porch to share with those kind neighbors who come offering the friendly use of their lawnmowers….

 To learn more about the Pantheism Controversy, good introductions to the subject are available in The Fate of Reason: German Philosophy from Kant to Fichte and in Marx, the Young Hegelians, and the Origins of Radical Social Theory.

 Tracie Matysik is associate professor in modern European intellectual history at the University of Texas at Austin.
 She is the author of Reforming the Moral Subject: Ethics and Sexuality in Central Europe, 1890-1930 (Cornell University Press, 2009), and is co-editor of German Modernities from Wilhelm to Weimar: A Contest of Futures (Bloomsbury Press, 2016).
 At present she is working on a book manuscript provisionally entitled “When Spinoza Met Marx: Experiments in Democratic Activity, 1830-2000”.
 In addition, she has written articles on the histories of psychoanalysis, secularism, subjectivity, international activism, and Spinozism.
 In 2016 she became co-editor of the journal Modern Intellectual History.

 For Further Exploration

-- Register for the Spring 2017 Stroum Lectures, “Spinoza as Revolutionary,” with Jonathan Israel
+- Watch “Spinoza as Revolutionary,” the 2017 Stroum Lectures with Jonathan Israel